krusand/CrossNER-Active-Learning/README.md

 filters: list[str] = ["Conversation", "Social Media", "Legal", None]
 ```

+The file `f1_scores.job` shows how we ran got f1 scores on the hpc.

 ## Plots
 `Results.ipynb` contains the code for the plots presented in the report.